 Point guards that shoot the elbow-in-strokesnap jump shot, thankfully few and growing fewer, are victims of a failed technique.
 For example, Eric Bledsoe and Ricky Rubio are elbow-in-strokesnap jumpshooters who have the athleticism, size and ballhandling skills to attack the middle of the defense with the jump shot but cannot because of the elbow-in-strokesnap jump shot's poor protection, among other problems.
 Chief among the elbow-in-strokesnap jump shot's protection problems is its out-front and horizontally extended elbow-in shooting position, which exposes the basketball and prevents vertical extension of the release.
-By and large, the elbow-instrokesnap jump shot's poor protection limits point guards to the drive-and-dish and to loosely defended perimeter shots.
-For Bledsoe, it's the drive-and-dish.
-For Rubio, it's the perimeter shots.
-For both, it's careers marked by underachievement and what might have been.
+By and large, the elbow-in-strokesnap jump shot's poor protection limits point guards to the drive-and-dish and to loosely defended perimeter shots.
+For Bledsoe, it was the drive-and-dish.
+For Rubio, it was the perimeter shots.
+Both underachieved, never fulfilling their potential.